HCUM/empiano/README.md

 ##  Requirements

 - **Electrodes** and an **Amplifier** to capture the muscle activity.
 We used the LiveAmp EEG recorder from "Brain Products" (https://www.brainproducts.com/productdetails.php?id=63), to which eight plus one ground and one reference active surface electrodes were connected.
-An additional Windows pc was needed, because the amplifier program didn't work for MacOS.
+An additional Windows PC was needed, because the amplifier program didn't work for MacOS.
 - **Lab Streaming Layer (LSL) framework** (https://github.com/sccn/labstreaminglayer)
 - Currently **MacBook**, because we make use of the inbuilt MIDI cable (IAC driver); used as the controlling PC
 - **Music software**, which is able to receive and play back MIDI.
 We used the free trial version of Ableton Live 10 (https://www.ableton.com/de/trial/)
 - **Electric-Piano**; We used a MIDI-to-USB cable to play the sound through Ableton
-- We additionally used **speakers**, for the purpose of providing a better sound
+- We additionally used **Speakers**, for the purpose of providing a better sound

 ## Installation